Creating Value for our Stakeholders

 Shareholders

 Our mission is to enhance shareholder value by actively and responsibly managing our investments, so they generate long-term, sustainable growth in earnings and dividends.
-In 2022, $1.2 billion of dividends were paid to our shareholders and to those of our main publicly traded operating companies, Great-West Lifeco and IGM Financial.
+In 2023, $2.4 billion of dividends were paid to our shareholders and to those of our main publicly traded operating companies, Great-West Lifeco and IGM Financial.
 Major pension funds, mutual funds and insurance companies being amongst our shareholders, these dividends benefit millions of individuals who rely on them for their income.

 Employees

 We provide our employees with competitive compensation and rewarding careers and give them the resources to develop their expertise and leadership skills.
 Also, our investments in training and new technologies continue to develop local talent and the intellectual capital of our people.
-In 2022, together with our main publicly traded operating companies, we paid out $5.6 billion in employee salaries and other benefits.
+In 2023, together with our main publicly traded operating companies, we paid out $5.8 billion in employee salaries and other benefits.
 These funds flow through the economy, impacting hundreds of communities across Canada in which our employees live and work.

 We also encourage and support engagement with the not-for-profit sector and personal giving by employees through our Employee Giving Program.
-The program recognizes and rewards employees’ efforts in two ways: by matching personal charitable donations and providing grants to eligible charitable organization where employees volunteer.
+The program recognizes and rewards employees’ efforts in two ways: by matching personal charitable donations and providing grants to eligible charitable organizations where employees volunteer.

-Business Partners and Governments
+Business partners and governments

 The decisions we make on the procurement of products and services are based on our sustainability commitments and are aligned with organizations which share our values on this topic.
 Our commitment to responsible procurement focuses on integrating ESG considerations into our decision-making processes in a way that creates long-term and sustainable benefits.
 We also support local small- and medium-sized businesses by purchasing their products and services.
 For example, our local food catering is encouraged to use only natural and pesticide-free ingredients, and to purchase local products.
 As part of our Responsible Procurement Policy and Third Party Code of Conduct, we engage with our suppliers and contractors to influence the provision of environmentally friendly products and services for our business.